Inside Fiber: in-depth overview of the new reconciliation algorithm in React

 commitAllLifecycles is the function where React calls all remaining lifecycle methods

 We’re finally done.
 Let me know what you think about the article or ask questions in the comments.
+Check out the next article in the series In-depth explanation of state and props update in React.
 I have many more articles in the works providing in-depth explanation for scheduler, children reconciliation process and how effects list is built.
 I also have plans to create a video where I’ll show how to debug the application using this article as a basis.